QoboLtd/cakephp-roles-capabilities/README.md

 ### Middleware
-The AuthorizationContextMiddleware is registered your middleware queue and if you are using an Authentication middleware it will be configured automatically.
+The AuthorizationContextMiddleware is registered your middleware queue and if you are using an Authentication middleware or the AuthComponent it will be configured automatically.
-If not see below:
+If not see the next section:

-###
+### Manual Context
-If you are using AuthComponent you need to call the following code in your controller initialize method or the isAuthorized if you are using Controller authorization:
+You need to call the following code in your controller initialize method or the isAuthorized if you are using Controller authorization: